Top Cordless Right-Angle Drills Reviewed

 - The product is manufactured in China

-- Head length great for working in tight spaces, 3/8-inch single sleeve ratcheting chuck
+- 3-3/4-inch head length ideal for working in tight spaces, 3/8-inch single sleeve ratcheting chuck

-- Eleven settings and drill mode for complete control in fastening applications
+- Electronic clutch with 11 settings and drill mode for complete control in fastening applications

 Features of a Good Cordless Right-Angle Drill

 Many times, consumers make the mistake of buying the first drill that catches their eye.
 While exterior looks are very important, there are other elements far more important such as price, intended use, or design.
 Basing your decision on the first one that grabs your attention leads to a costly mistake because right-angle drills offer similar features at different prices.